turkeryilmaz/openairinterface5g/doc/rfsimulator_pub_sub/rfsim_pub_sub.md

 ### Pre-requisites

-This tutorial is assuming that OAI CN5G and OAI RAN are already deployed.
+This section is assuming that OAI CN5G and OAI RAN are already deployed.
 To learn how to deploy and run a basic setup with OAI nrUE, please refer to [NR_SA_Tutorial_OAI_nrUE.md](NR_SA_Tutorial_OAI_nrUE.md).

 RFsimulator:
 - RFsimulator tutorial [rfsimulator/README.md](../radio/rfsimulator/README.md)